stefaniecg/stefaniecg.github.io/bib_dis/main.md

 # Project description

 - **Aim**:
-We want to close [the gap](#the-gap) in our current SoM by designing a method to follow up with _Lost_ people, and accompany them to take the next step in the arrow chart to become a _connected Lost_.
+We want to close [the gap](#the-gap) in our current SoM by designing a clearly outlined method to follow up with _lost_, and accompany them to take the next step in their path with the Lord, in the arrow chart to become at the least a _connected lost_.
 The calling is: **'Come and see'**.
 We want to invite the lost to come see, and get to know our Lord, by inviting them to read The Gospel of John with us.
 First invite them to 5 initial sessions, that if the Spirit wills, could be extended to other extra 7 sessions, in total 12 sessions.